Perfect Week

 "Perfect Week" is the 14th episode of the fifth season of the CBS situation comedy How I Met Your Mother and 102nd episode overall.
 It originally aired on February 1, 2010.

 Plot

-Future Ted starts off by explaining that Barney's way of dealing with stress was imagining he was being interviewed by CBS sportscaster Jim Nantz.
-Barney recaps his story, which began at MacLaren's a week ago when he "called his shot", pointing out a woman at the bar and saying she'd be the one he'd go home with that night.
-Thus began his attempt at a "perfect week", defined as having sex with seven women in seven days without a single rejection.

-After four days, Barney's streak is unbroken, but on the fifth night, Marshall is worried because a big merger at work fell through and Barney was getting blamed for it.
-He said he thought Barney might get fired on Friday.
-Lily wants to talk to Barney, but Ted intervenes, and Barney asks him for help finding the dumbest girl in the bar, whom Barney promptly takes home.
+Barney decides to attempt a "perfect week", defined as having sex with seven women in seven days without a single rejection.
+On the fifth night, Marshall informs Barney he thought Barney might get fired on Friday.
+Barney asks Ted for help finding the dumbest girl in the bar, whom Barney promptly takes home.

-Nantz asks Barney if he'd ever used performance-enhancing drugs, but says he hasn't.
-He said he'd been offered them before, and flashed back to a time when Marshall offered him some.
-He asked what time it was, then counted out four hours and realized he had to go to the hospital (indicating a priapism).

-Barney returns to the apartment having already had sex with the sixth woman.
-Lily confronts him about losing his job, and utters the phrase "perfect week", jinxing Barney.
-The next night, Lily is so confident that Barney was going to score with Christy at the bar, she says "there's no such thing as a jinx."
+On the sixth night, Lily utters the phrase "perfect week", jinxing Barney.
+The next night, Lily is so confident that Barney will succeed in seducing Christy at the bar, she says "there's no such thing as a jinx."
 Then Nick Swisher, a member of the 2009 World Champion New York Yankees, walks through the door.
-Robin doesn't understand the appeal of a Yankee, so Lily compares it to the appeal of a Vancouver Canucks' player.